rlunar/valkey-php/docs/content/scripting.md

 * CLIENT SETNAME will return true if it can be set and false if not
 * CLIENT KILL will return true if the client can be killed, and false if not

-Note:  phpredis will attempt to reconnect so you can actually kill your own connection but may not notice losing it!
+Note:  valkey-php will attempt to reconnect so you can actually kill your own connection but may not notice losing it!
 ### getLastError
 -----